Er zijn een aantal beslissingen die ik moet nemen vandaag. Om te beginnen: ga ik over het land lopen of over het strand?

 Today I have to leave my wonderful B&B in Hartlepool.
 With pain in my heart, because it was such a nice, warm, welcoming place.
 I decide not to walk along the river Tees, because of all the heavy industry and only paved paths probably, which is bad for my foot.
 So I go by train back to the coast path at the coastal town of Redcar.

 Hartlepool is a lovely town with distinct Dutch influences, which struck me immediately when I arrived here on Friday.
 The buildings of the Royal Navy Museum could have been relocated houses from Amsterdam, Delft or Leiden.

 I start off on the wrong foot thinking it’s a little less cold than yesterday, so I don’t put on my extra legging, underneath my trousers.
 That’s a misjudgment because it’s even colder.
-Many roads and paths are still covered with a thin layer of white frost.
-On top of that, I miss bus 23 to Easington (long story), so I take bus 24 to Horden to start the coast path from there.
+Many roads and paths are still covered with a thin layer of white frost, which gives it a beautiful, but also slippy look.
+Apart from that, I miss bus 23 to Easington (long story), so I take bus 24 to Horden to start the coast path from there.
 Well that’s the plan anyway.